 Worried about keeping your kids safe now that they've returned to school?
 Dr Ranj is here to help!
 This Morning's resident doctor shared his expert advice with HELLO! for making sure your children stay safe in a COVID-19 world.

 A whopping 47 per cent of UK parents worry their kids will bring germs into the house, and half of us still have to remind children to wash their hands before touching or eating food, according to a new study by Lifebuoy.
 Throw returning to school into the mix, and it can feel like a total nightmare!

 There are a few simple steps that can help.
-Former Strictly Come Dancing star Dr Ranj insists good hand hygiene is the most important thing parents can do to banish coronavirus from their homes.
+Former Strictly Come Dancing star Dr Ranj insists good hand hygiene is one of the most important things parents can do to banish coronavirus from their homes.
 Instilling a routine early on is key – but don't forget to make it fun for your little ones!

 Read on to discover Dr Ranj's helpful advice for all parents…

 This Morning's resident doctor Dr Ranj has some great guidelines for parents